nickbrandt/GitLab/doc/user/project/integrations/webex_teams.md

 # Webex Teams service

-The Webex Teams service sends notifications from GitLab to the conversation for which the webhook was created.
+The Webex Teams service sends notifications from GitLab to the space for which the webhook was created.

 ## On Webex Teams